gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileType.md

 ### -ScannedFileType
 Specifies the file type or array of file types to be removed from the configured list of file types.

+- If your file types list specifies file types to scan, specify `*.<file name extension>` to remove a file type from the list.
+For example, \*.docx.
+- If your file types list specifies file types to exclude from scanning, specify `-*.<file name extension>` to remove a file type from the list.
+For example, \-*.docx.

 ```yaml
 Type: <String[]>